There’s no need to divide critical thinking from creativity. The two easily meld into classroom activities with art as the starting point.

 Students should be familiar with grade-level math and parts of a story (setting, characters, plot).

-Modify handouts as needed and allow extra time to complete tasks.
+Adapt math materials as needed and allow extra time for task completion.

 - Show a Peanuts comic strip video, such as Snoopy in Space or Peanuts Motion Comics: Independence Day.